Kavotax/LCD-Digital-Clock/README.md

 git clone https://github.com/Kavotax/LCD-Digital-Clock.git

 ```
-If the font is not the correct one restart the shell with `dms restart`
+If the font is not the correct one, restart the shell with `dms restart`